 Pearl: Dream on.
 I'm switching to my 9-iron, dead girl. [reaches for another gun]

 - Interspecies Romance: At the end of the episode, Mike and the Bots receive a letter from Peanut (Bobo's assistant).
 It's revealed he survived Earth's destruction — getting blasted into 2112 Wisconsin and meeting "a nice girl" — a Nelson woman.Crow: It's certainly a joyous day for any Nelson woman when she meets the ape of her dreams.note

 - Not only that, but it's hinted that this pairing paved the way for human-ape relationships becoming commonplace which eventually created the ape-dominated future.

-- Notable Original Music: The country music, which Mike and the bots (bar Crow) listen to, to try and stay awake while Mike is piloting the Satellite.
+- Notable Original Music: The country music which Mike and the bots (bar Crow, who is falling asleep) listen to, to try and stay awake while Mike is piloting the Satellite.

-- Running Gag: Mike and the Bots pointing out how stately the mantis looks when he's flying.
+- Pointing out how stately the mantis looks when he's flying.

 - The crew actually having the mantis praying while it attacks.Crow: (as the mantis) O Blessed the Lord, of thee I sing — GET IT?! (attacks)

-- Shout-Out: The bomb worshipers and the subsequent planetary destruction by said bomb is a clear reference to Beneath the Planet of the Apes, right down to subbing out reference to "God" with "bomb".
+- The bomb worshipers and the subsequent planetary destruction by said bomb is a clear reference to Beneath the Planet of the Apes, right down to subbing out reference to "God" with "bomb".
 And then there's Crow's reaction to it happening:

-- Uncanny Family Resemblance: Mike's great-granddaughter looks like Mike in a blonde wig.
+- Uncanny Family Resemblance: Mike's great-granddaughter looks like Mike in a wig.